drug-design/course/docs/chapters/adme-properties.md

 ### Excretion

-Excretion is the irreversible process by which  drugs and metabolites are removed from the body.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/excretion-8447200d'><i class='fa fa-play' aria-hidden='true'></i></button>Excretion is the irreversible process by which  drugs and metabolites are removed from the body.
 The kidneys are the major organs of excretion.
 Other routes of excretion include the intestine, bile, saliva, sweat, breast milk and lungs; however these routes are relatively minor.

 ![](https://media.drugdesign.org/course/adme-properties/5_1_0_0_0_1.gif){: loading=lazy }

 ### Renal Excretion

-Excretion of substances by the kidneys into the urine is the primary route of drug excretion.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/renal-excretion-a7994e23'><i class='fa fa-play' aria-hidden='true'></i></button>Excretion of substances by the kidneys into the urine is the primary route of drug excretion.
 The functional unit of the kidney is the nephron in which there are three major processes to consider: glomerular filtration, tubular secretion and tubular reabsorption.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer